Lipstick Gets Clumpy On Lips – What To Do?

 - Don’t apply too much gloss

-Instead of applying gloss all over your lips, just apply a dab to the middle of your lips to boost their form.
-This will apply a hint of shine and prevent your lipstick from getting clumpy.
+Instead of applying gloss all over your lips, dab a bit in the middle to enhance their shape.
+This will add a hint of shine and prevent your lipstick from clumping.

 - Protect your teeth